themeteorchef/writing-an-api/writing-an-api.md

 - Update an existing pizza in our database with a name, topping(s), or crust.
 - Delete an existing pizza in our database.

+Pizza!
 To get us started off on the right foot, we're going to begin by focusing on issuing and revoking API tokens for our users.
 This will ensure that we're thinking about security from the start and not tacking it on later.

-### Issuing API tokens
+### Issuing API keys

 In order for users to access our API, we need some sort of authentication.
 When users login to our application's graphical interface, they just use a username and password.
 When they access our API, though, we'd like to use something that's a little more secure.

 An API key allows us to accomplish this because of a few properties:

-1. It's a long, difficult to guess (unlike a password) string of characters.
+1. It's a long, difficult to guess (unlike, potentially, a password) string of characters.
 2. It can be used to reference a user's account ID without compromising their username and password.
 3. It can be reset, meaning if a security breach _does_ occur, a user can invalidate an API key making it useless to anyone who uses it.